 4. Excellent storytelling ability:

-Trekkers love to hear about cultures, religious practices and history of the region they are trekking in; they actually like listening to stories.
+Trekkers love to hear about cultures, religious practices and history of the region they are trekking in; they really like listening to stories.
 A great trekking leader needs to be an excellent storyteller.
-Storytelling is not straightforward, it is down to timing, how long the story is, and much more.
+Storytelling is not straightforward; it is down to timing, how long the story is, and much more.

 Plan precisely when you are going to tell a particular story, decide how long it should be and practice it until you know it like the back of your hand.